 - Coal Tar: Yes, coal tar.
-We know it sounds odd, but coal tar really helps reduce itchiness and even softens the scales on the scalp.
+We know it sounds odd, but coal tar has been proven to be therapeutic against psorissis.
+It really helps reduce itchiness and even softens the scales on the scalp.
 Try using a coal tar shampoo that comes with nourishing ingredients like coconut oil.

 - This is better for your scalp as using a conditioner after shampooing with a tar-based product is not recommended.
 Skip the coal tar shampoo if you have cuts, sores or blisters on your scalp.

 - It’s also better to stay away from the sun for at least 24 hours after using a coal tar shampoo as it increases your sensitivity to sunlight.